At a glance…

 The program begins every Monday and volunteers arrive in Placencia on the Sunday before their program begins.
 On Monday, volunteers travel by boat from Placencia to the island where the program is based (this transfer is included in the Program Fee).

 After you have registered for the program, please book your flights to arrive at Placencia Airport (PLJ) on the Sunday before your program start date.
-Airport pick-up is only provided on Sundays and is included in your Program Fee.
+Please note that flights to Placencia Airport need to be booked to depart from Philip S.W.
+Goldson International Airport (BZE) in Belize City.
+The airlines that fly from Belize City to Placencia are Maya Island Air and Tropic Air.

 The program orientation will be held on the Monday once you arrive on the island.
 The orientation is hosted by the local team and includes an introduction to the IVHQ Belize Program, rules and expectations, health and safety, and an introduction to the local marine eco-system.
 Orientation will also give you a chance to get to know the other volunteers who you will be living on the island with.